khonsulabs/cushy/guide/src/about.md

 Cushy's high-level goals are to be:

-- Easy-to-use.
+- Easy-to-use
-- Flexible.
+- Flexible
-- Predictable.
+- Predictable
-- Efficient.
+- Efficient
-- Accessible.
+- Accessible

 Being so early in development, Cushy has not yet achieved all of its goals, especially with regards to accessibility.